llegregam/Isoplot/README.rst

 It is one of the routine tools used on the `MetaToul platform <https://www6.toulouse.inrae.fr/metatoul>`_.

-The code is open-source, and available on GitHub under a GPLv3 license .
+The code is open-source, and available on GitHub under a GPLv3 license.

+The documentation relative to Isoplot's installation and usage can be found on `ReadTheDocs <https://isoplot2.readthedocs.io/>`_.

 .. rubric:: Key Features